Preetam0Rawat/E-Commerce_Frontend_Project/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+#Runs the app in the development mode.\

 Open [e-commerce-frontend-project-one.vercel.app
 ](e-commerce-frontend-project-one.vercel.app
 ) to view it in your browser.